rycolab/website/content/classes/nlp-bachelor-seminar-s25/main.md

 ## Course Structure and Schedule

 The structure of this seminar is one of open-ended debate.
-Each week a group of students will present a paper in the list below (still being updated), followed by a class dicussion.
+Each week a group of students will present a paper in the list below (which is still being updated), followed by a class discussion.
 Grading is purely based on participation.

 <table class="table">
   <head>